cloud infrastructure

 • You're running hundreds of microservices in Kubernetes

-If you're running NGINX as a standalone API gateway on VMs, containers, or bare metal?
-Keep doing what you're doing.
-Update your TLS configuration, make sure you're rate limiting auth endpoints, and keep your configs version-controlled.
+If you're running NGINX as a standalone API gateway on VMs, containers, or bare metal: keep doing what you're doing.
+Update your TLS configuration to TLSv1.2+ only, make sure you're rate limiting auth endpoints, and keep your configs version-controlled.

 The best API gateway is the one your team understands, can debug at 2 AM, and scales with your architecture.
 For a lot of us, that's still NGINX.